 The DGS will appoint examiners for each field and communicate this information no later than the start of the fall semester of the students’ second year, and generally by the end of the spring semester of their first year.
 It is the responsibility of students to get in touch with the examiners for guidance.

-The major field includes two sessions of three hours each over one day and the minor field is one two hour session on the subsequent day.
-Note that any student requiring accommodations for a disability needs to work with the Office of Disability Services to determine the nature of the accommodation no later than the start of their third semester.
+The major field exam includes two sessions of three hours each over one day and the minor field is one three hour session on an adjacent day.
+Any student requiring accommodations for a disability needs to work with the Office of Disability Services to determine the nature of the accommodation no later than the start of their third semester.